-While Disney+ is already home to a vast number of Marvel, Pixar and Star Wars titles, another wave of shows will be arriving on the streamer with the launch of new brand Star.
+While Disney+ is already home to a vast number of Marvel, Pixar and Star Wars titles, another wave of shows will be arriving on the streamer with the launch of the Star section.

-Set to double the amount of content available on Disney+, Star will be introducing films and series from Disney’s creative studios – from FX’s Atlanta and Fox’s 24, to Star originals such as Big Sky, a new thriller from Big Little Lies and The Undoing’s David E. Kelley.
+Now doubling the amount of content that's available on Disney+, Star brings in films and series from Disney's creative studios – from FX's Atlanta and Fox's 24, to Star originals such as Big Sky, a new thriller from Big Little Lies and The Undoing's David E. Kelley.

-Disney+ is introducing Star – a tier within the platform for subscribers in Europe, Canada and New Zealand which will allow them to stream a number of shows from Disney’s other franchises.
+Disney+ Star is a tier within the platform for subscribers in Europe, Canada and New Zealand which allows them to stream a number of shows from Disney's other franchises.

-“The Star brand will serve as home to thousands of hours of television and movies from Disney’s creative studios, including Disney Television Studios, FX, 20th Century Studios, 20th Television and more,” Disney promised during its Investor Day last week.
+"The Star brand will serve as home to thousands of hours of television and movies from Disney's creative studios, including Disney Television Studios, FX, 20th Century Studios, 20th Television and more," Disney promised ahead of the launch.

-While Disney has not confirmed which particular titles will be available with a subscription to Star, FX is best known for series such as Fargo, It’s Always Sunny in Philadelphia, The Americans and Atlanta, while 20th Century Studios has produced films such as the Avatar series, Bohemian Rhapsody, The Darkest Hour and X-Men among other blockbusters.
+Disney also owns a huge back catalogue of content thanks to buying Fox.
+Fox is best known for series such as Fargo, It's Always Sunny in Philadelphia, The Americans and Atlanta, while 20th Century Studios has produced films such as the Avatar series, Bohemian Rhapsody, Con Air, The Darkest Hour and X-Men among other blockbusters.

-Disney added that subscribers will be able to enable parental controls to stop their children from streaming titles which are typically marketed towards an older audience.
+Subscribers can enable Disney+ parental controls to stop their children from streaming Star titles that are intended for an older audience.